OUR COMMITMENT TO SUSTAINABLE TRAVEL

 Destination: Riviera Maya

 Sian Kaán in Maya means ‘origin of the sky.’
-The reserve is made up of a large water system, marshes and mangroves as well as virgin tropical forest.
+The reserve is made up of a large water system, marshes, and mangroves as well as virgin tropical forest.

 Arriving at Sian Kaán you will start the tour on foot, taking a short hike through the jungle to the Muyil Maya temple, before walking along a wooden pathway by the water’s edge.
 The next part of the visit will be by boat.
 Along with your expert guide, you will explore the reserve by water, discovering a cenote (sinkhole) that lies underneath the surface.
-There will also be a chance to swim in the clear waterways or float along the ‘lazy river’, don’t forget your bathing suit!
+There will also be a chance to swim in the clear waterways or float along the ‘lazy river’, so don’t forget your bathing suit!

-At the conclusion of your visit you will be driven back to your hotel (1-2 hours).
+At the conclusion of your visit, you will be driven back to your hotel (1-2 hours).